 Hit The Top is promising to showcase a variety of endearing characters that viewers will like.
 From the obsessed idol trainee to the mischief-making 90’s idol to the individualist Woo Seung and the optimistic CEO.
 Everything is so far insanely funny but strangely engaging.

 The young handsome cast of Yoon Si Yoon, Kim Min Jae and Astro’s Cha Eun Woo are visually appealing as eye-candies on the screen, and it is not even what I signed up for.
 So if this will be the side freebies along with the cutesy cameos of celebrities, we are heading to a stress relieving ride, aren’t we? wink

 Based on its initial showing, I think we are up for some life lessons along the way as we trace Hyun Jae’s journey and his mysterious time slip chronicle.

-I cannot go technical on the pilot week of The Best Hit yet, but my tummy ached because of the laughing spree I had on the comedic frames which they prepared.
+I cannot go technical on the pilot week of Hit The Top yet, but my tummy ached because of the laughing spree I had on the comedic frames which they prepared.
 If they will feed me the same comic relief each week, I would gladly take it.

-Catch The Best Hit at KBS, every Friday and Saturday at 9.30PM.
+Catch Hit The Top on KBS, every Friday and Saturday at 9.30PM.